cw-Guo/chaos-mesh-live-examples/network-delay/step1.md

 You can visit the [dashboard]({{TRAFFIC_HOST1_8001}}/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/overview?namespace=default)

-For the reason of security, you would be required to input a token, which could be retrieved using this command: `kubectl -n kubernetes-dashboard create token admin-user`{{execute}}
+For the reason of security, you would be required to input a token, which could be retrieved using this command: `dashboard-token.sh`{{execute}}

 You can check the pods status by runing `kubectl get pods -n kubernetes-dashboard`{{execute}}